-The fact that more and more mechanical solutions are replaced with software, results is an increasing complexity both in size and in diversity.
-The applications evolving and contain more heterogeneous are functionality that before.
+The fact that more and more mechanical solutions are replaced with software, results in an increasing complexity both in size and in diversity.
+The applications are evolving and contain more heterogeneous functionality that before.
 In the future, this requires abilities to cope with (i) increasing data handling and (ii) increasing complexity in control functionality.
 It is common that applications contain a mix of hard and soft real-time tasks.
 We observed that a surprisingly small fraction (e.g., ~25% at company A) of the requirements reflects need of hard real-time tasks.
-Still, the utilisation of hard real-time tasks is very high (~75% at company A).
-We believe that the high utilisation of hard tasks is mainly related to three reasons: (i) simplicity in development (ii) for verifications/reproducibility reasons (iii) tradition in development.
+Still, the use of hard real-time tasks is very high (\sim 75% at company A).
+We believe that the high utilisation of hard tasks is mainly related to three reasons:

+- (i) simplicity in development

+- (ii) for verifications/reproducibility reasons

+- (iii) tradition in development.

 The simplicity in development originates from years of evolving support in development tools that to large extents is intended for development of safety critical real-time systems.
 There is also a tradition in using hard real-time tasks for the majority of functionality, simply because developers tend to rely on designs from previous projects, instead of scrutinizing and considering the designs appropriateness for the diverging type of functionality found in today's and in future applications.

 Hence, the predicted increase in information intensity and diversity of functionality, require use of more suitable development models, i.e., models for diverging strategies that can handle both safety critical functionality as well as more flexible and resource efficient functionality in the same system.
 Q2.
-What application properties are perceived as most important?
+What are the designers concern on application properties such as safety, maintainability, testability, reliability, portability and reusability?